redhat-et/edge-ocp-observability/observability-hub/README.md

 ### Hub OpenShift cluster

 This image shows the list of operators installed.
-These are available from OperatorHub.
+These are available from OperatorHub, or install via kustomize with the command below.

 ![Installed operators](../images/hub-installed-operators.png)